 DO go through the catalogue carefully, reading all details

 DON’T forget the refurbishment costs

 DO contact a solicitor to go through all the fine print of the catalogue

 DO make financial arrangements to ensure you have a 10% deposit ready for payment on auction day, when the contracts are signed and access to the remaining 90% within 28 days.

 DON’T forget that buying at auction is a binding commitment and carries the same legal implications as a signed contract by private treaty

 DON’T go ahead with the sale without speaking to your solicitor first.

 There are also additional costs to buying at auction.
 There is usually an administration fee which is typically between £200- £300 and you are still required to pay stamp duty, insurances and your solicitor’s fees.

 The only part of buying at auction which requires your full attention is the legal pack which needs to be carefully scrutinised.
-Ackroyd Legal have a specialist department on Auction properties.
-We offer a unique and tailored service to clients looking to purchase property and land in the UK.
+Ackroyd Legal have a specialist department on Auction properties, as well as a specialist team of residential property solicitors that offer a unique and tailored service to clients looking to purchase property and land in the UK.
 Head of Auction Property Mr Moorthy comments “what people often overlook is the local authority and environmental searches done for the property, it’s one of the factors which when addressed properly, are often deal breakers”.

 If you need advice on properties bought at auction or help on going through the auction property legal pack please feel free to contact our highly motivated team on firstname.lastname@example.org or call us on 020 3058 3363